 Bladder Cancer Age-Standardised One-, Five- and Ten-Year Net Survival, Adults (Aged 15-99), England, 2013-2017

-Bladder cancer survival gradually continues to fall beyond five years after diagnosis, with the rate of decline being greater for women than for men.
-54% of men and 40% of women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with bladder cancer during 2010-2011 in England and Wales.
-Out of 20 common cancers in England and Wales, ten-year survival for bladder cancer ranks 11th highest overall.
+Bladder cancer survival continues to fall beyond five years after diagnosis.
+48.3% of males and 41.0% of females are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with bladder cancer during 2013-2017 in England.

 About this data

 Data is for England, 2013 - 2017, ICD-10 C67.

 Survival statistics give an overall picture of survival and the survival time experienced by an individual patient may be much higher or lower, depending on specific patient and tumour characteristics.